A guide to topicals.

 Why choose dabbing?

-When you need a more potent dosage of a cannabinoid, dabbing is a good choice.
-This is most commonly utilized by people who suffer from intense or severe symptoms who have tried other methods, to no avail.
+When you need a more potent dosage of a cannabinoid, dabbing could be a good choice, but it is not for the weak of heart.
+Because dabbing offers of mega-servings of cannabinoids like THC and CBD, it is most commonly utilized by long-time consumers with high tolerances, or those that suffer from intense or severe symptoms who have tried other methods, to no avail.

 How do I dab?